 After graduation, Tracey moved once again, into a house near the campus with friends, just for the summer.
 Then she spent a month sleeping on friend’s couches before moving to East Boston, MA.
 She was there about a year and half before moving back to Brooklyn, NY, where she stayed in one apartment for eleven years and another for three.
 During that time, she met and married her now-husband Sam, with whom she moved to Texas in 2016, then to Oregon in 2021.

 Let us hope she is able to stick around there a while.

-Her jobs have included fast food (Wendy’s); retail (department store, women’s clothing, record stores, bookstores, comic book stores); waitstaff (oyster bar & grill, semi-upscale restaurant, southwestern bar & grill, pizza/Italian); receptionist and cashier (Nissan dealership, escort service); house manager (Stamford Center for the Arts); personal assistant to Al Pacino (who gave her the chicken pox); artist’s, auction, and costume model; production assistant (PSA, Top of the Pops Bon Jovi video and others), editor (Xyan.com, Banta.com, Long River Review, Brooklyn Review); admin assistant (IT dept); and English professor (for 8 different colleges in the greater NYC area) and creative writing teacher (summer camp).
+Her jobs have included fast food (Wendy’s); retail (department store, women’s clothing, record stores, bookstores, comic book stores); waitstaff (oyster bar & grill, semi-upscale restaurant, southwestern bar & grill, pizza/Italian); receptionist and cashier (Nissan dealership, escort service); house manager (Stamford Center for the Arts); personal assistant to Al Pacino (who gave her the chicken pox); artist’s, auction, and costume model; production assistant (PSA, Top of the Pops Bon Jovi video and others), editor (Xyan.com, Banta.com, Long River Review, Brooklyn Review); admin assistant (IT dept); and English professor (for 8 different colleges in the greater NYC area) and creative writing teacher (summer camp and library outreach programs).

 Tracey loves walking in cemeteries, howling at full moons, playing RPGs, eating avocados, and wooing every cat she meets.